vihervirveli/portfolio/README.md

 Technologies: React, Typescript, Firebase

 A shopping list with all the CRUD functionalities.
 You can also check and uncheck items as you shop.
+A user logs into the app using Firebase, and the navigation happens with React router.

 [Source code](Typescript/shoppinglist-app/)